brennan-basinger-qntm/First-Login-Capture/README.md

-# First-Login-Capture
+First-Login-Capture

-Captures data pertaining to why Windows Autopilot is failing to preprovision
+A small, repeatable capture kit to help diagnose first-login issues on freshly Autopilot-provisioned Windows devices (e.g., WebView2 popups impacting Teams / new Outlook).
+It collects versions, services/tasks status, IME logs, EdgeUpdate logs, event logs, app logs, and Autopilot artifacts across three phases so endpoint engineering can see exactly what changed.

+Table of Contents

+What this captures

+Before you start

+Quick Start (copy/paste)

+Step-by-Step Instructions

+Script Content

+Run the Three Phases

+Output & What to Send

+Tips & Notes

+Troubleshooting

+What this captures

+WebView2 presence & version (HKLM 64/32-bit + HKCU) and on-disk binaries.

+Microsoft Edge version + Edge Update service & scheduled task health.

+Intune IME logs and a quick “failing Win32 app” summary.

+EdgeUpdate raw logs (why installs/updates succeeded or failed).

+Event logs (MDM/Autopilot provisioning, Application, System).

+Teams / new Outlook local logs & AppX package versions.

+Autopilot provisioning artifacts and an MDM diagnostics CAB.

+Each phase is zipped for easy sharing.

+Before you start

+Use a freshly provisioned device that just completed Windows Autopilot.

+Sign in once with the user account.

+Do not open Microsoft Edge yet (we want to capture failure state first).

+Quick Start (copy/paste)

+Open PowerShell as Administrator, then run:

+# 1) Create the working folder
+New-Item -ItemType Directory -Force -Path C:\QTM-FirstLoginCapture | Out-Null

+# 2) Allow script execution for this window only
+Set-ExecutionPolicy -Scope Process Bypass -Force

+# 3) Create the script (paste everything between @' and '@ inclusive)
+$script = @'
+<-- paste the script from the "Script Content" section here (including this @' line and the closing '@ on its own line) -->
+'@

+# 4) Save the script to disk
+$script | Set-Content -Path C:\QTM-FirstLoginCapture\FirstLoginCapture.ps1 -Encoding UTF8

+Now skip to Run the Three Phases
+.

+Step-by-Step Instructions
 1) Open PowerShell as Administrator

 Start → type powershell → right-click Windows PowerShell (or PowerShell 7) → Run as administrator.

 2) Create the working folder
 New-Item -ItemType Directory -Force -Path C:\QTM-FirstLoginCapture | Out-Null

-3) Allow Execution in this window only Set-ExecutionPolicy -Scope Process Bypass -Force
+3) Allow execution in this window only Set-ExecutionPolicy -Scope Process Bypass -Force

-4) Put the script content into a variable:
+4) Put the script content into a variable

-Paste everything between @' and '@ inclusive (those two lines mark the start and end).
-The closing '@ must be alone on its own line - nothing else on that line:
+Paste everything between @' and '@ inclusive.
+The closing '@ must be alone on its own line—nothing else on that line.

-# -------------- SCRIPT START -------------------

 $script = @'
 <#